Can a Wedding Officiant Customize My Ceremony?

 In order to feel confident about the service, many couples request the officiant practices with them how everything will flow and what will be said during the ceremony.
 By running through the ceremony at rehearsal together, it can help lessen nervousness and determine what works and what does not work.

-How long the ceremony is depends on the preferences of the couple.
+The length of the ceremony depends on the preferences of the couple.
 Most commonly, a ceremony lasts anywhere from fifteen to thirty minutes.
 However, it can be adjusted based on your needs.
 The ceremony may take longer if you want to include a song, poem or have an above average number of people in the bridal party.
 It may be best to prepare and have planned out the ceremony entirely before the rehearsal dinner, so your officiant can do a run-through with you prior to the wedding day.
 Talk to us about custom wedding ceremonies and how we can help you and your beloved make your dream come true.